arikno/Deutsche-Boerse-dbg-pds/README.md

 * **Version** is the contract version, also called contract generation number, that helps to uniquely describe the contract on EUREX, only available where applicable.
 * **SecurityId** is the unique identfier for the contract taken from EUREX's market data interface.

-For further information on the contracts traded on EUREX (e.g. opening hours, tick size) go to http://www.eurexchange.com.
+For further information on the contracts traded on EUREX go to http://www.eurexchange.com.

 ### XETRA